-Customer service jobs and qualifications
+Customer service jobs and skills

 How to succeed in customer service jobs